ovh/docs/pages/web/emails-pro/how_to_configure_mail_macos/guide.en-gb.md

 ---
-title: Configuring your Email Pro account on the macOS Mail app
+title: 'Configuring your Email Pro account on the macOS Mail app'
 slug: configuring-email-pro-macos-mail
-excerpt: Find out how to configure your Email Pro account on the Mail app, for the following macOS operating systems - El Capitan, Sierra and High Sierra
+excerpt: 'Find out how to configure your Email Pro account on the Mail app, for the following macOS operating systems - El Capitan, Sierra and High Sierra'
-section: Email client configuration
+section: 'Email client configuration'
-order: 4
+order: 5
 ---

 **Last updated 15th February 2018**